uscmakers/PassTheButter/README.md

 ![emily london logo](docs/passthebutter.jpg)

-The purpose of thie project is to build a robot which is capable of locating different people at a dinner table and passing butter to them when commanded.
+The purpose of this project is to build a robot which is capable of locating different people at a dinner table and passing butter to them when commanded.
 This is an idea made popular by a scene from Ricky and Morty.

 [Here's our showcase video](https://youtu.be/vPM-rD34ycs?t=3011) describing the project, its purpose, its design, and the current state of affairs as of Spring 2021.